dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 wheel is bad after publish, yank the affected platform wheel and cut a replacement release.
-The sdist and universal fallback wheel are metadata-only recovery artifacts; they keep the package installable while operators provide an explicit Temporal executable path, or temporarily opt out with deprecated `--foreground` / `Options.use_sidecar = False` during the release window.
+The sdist and universal fallback wheel are metadata-only recovery artifacts; they keep the package installable while operators provide an explicit Temporal executable path.

 Default-runtime failure policy:

 - Default CLI/API runs use the sidecar and start it when no healthy sidecar is running.
-- `--foreground` / `Options.use_sidecar = False` is deprecated, emits a
+- `--foreground` is rejected by the CLI.
-  `FutureWarning`, runs through the compatibility foreground path, and does not probe sidecar resources.
+- `Options.use_sidecar = False` is rejected by API runtime resolution.
 - Metadata-only wheels and unsupported platforms fail sidecar starts with a `SidecarUnavailableError`/nonzero CLI exit unless an operator supplies `histdatacom-sidecar start --executable /path/to/temporal`.
-- The runtime never silently falls back from sidecar to foreground execution.
+- The runtime never silently falls back from sidecar execution.

 ## Runtime Model